 Putting Up the Frame

 The frame of your home makes up its skeletal structure and is vital to its structural integrity.
-The costs cited include all labor and material required to frame, add trusses, sheathe, and install a roof.
-These costs will vary widely based on the size of the property, choice of materials, and the market costs for obtaining the materials.
+Framing costs will vary widely based on the size of the property, choice of materials, and the market costs for obtaining the materials.

 Installing Electrical

-This includes the cost of hiring licensed electricians, having them wire your home to code, and ensuring that your electrical system is properly connected to the local power grid.
+This includes the cost of hiring licensed electricians, having them install wiring, outlets, switches, and electrical panels throughout your new home to code.
 The cost depends on your area, the power needs of your home, and whether you choose to install any bells and whistles like backup generators or solar panels.

 Installing Plumbing

 Licensed plumbers will install piping throughout your home and connect it to the public water and sewer system.
-Like the rest of your construction expenses, your plumbing expenses will vary depending on the size of your property, how many water hookups you’ll need, and the water capacity of the system you choose to install.
+Like the rest of your construction expenses, your plumbing expenses will vary depending on the size of your property.
+It will also depend on how many water hookups you’ll need, the plumbing materials used (PVC pipes cost much less than copper), and the water capacity of the system you choose to install.

 Installing HVAC System